-Note 2: The LT1976EFE/LT1976BEFE are guaranteed to meet performance specifications from 0°C to 125°C junction temperature.
-Specifications over the -40°C to 125°C operating junction temperature range are assured by design, characterization and correlation with statistical process controls.
-The LT1976IFE/LT1976BIFE/LT1976HFE are guaranteed and tested over the full -40°C to 125°C operating junction temperature range.
-The LT1976HFE is also tested to the LT1976HFE electrical characteristics table at 140°C operating junction temperature.
-High junction temperatures degrade operating lifetimes.
+Note 2: The LT1977EFE is guaranteed to meet performance specifications from 0°C to 125°C junction temperature.
+Specifications over the -40°C to 125°C operating junction temperature range are assured by design. characterization and correlation with statistical process controls.
+The LT1977IFE is guaranteed and tested over the full -40°C to 125°C operating junction temperature range.